 - Taking your case to trial

-The consequences of a DUI can be devastating whether you are a first or repeat offender.
-The legal, financial, and social impacts associated with a DUI conviction can turn your life upside down.
-Don’t let a criminal charge be the end of the road for you.
-Turn to the professional, dedicated, aggressive legal counsel of New Jersey criminal defense lawyer John J. Zarych.
-To discuss your case in a free, confidential consultation, call The Law Offices of John J. Zarych today at (609) 625-3006.
+The consequences of a DWI can be devastating whether you are a first or repeat offender.
+Turn to the professional, dedicated, aggressive legal counsel of New Jersey DWI and DUI defense lawyer John J. Zarych.
+To discuss your case in a free, confidential case evaluation, call The Law Offices of John J. Zarych at (609) 616-4995.